INVOKE

 Program Notes

-William Grant Still was in the forefront of African American composers of the 20th century; as such, his legacy lives on today.
-Still was the first American composer to have an opera produced by the New York City Opera, the first African American composer to conduct a major American orchestra, and the first to have an opera performed on national television; there were many more accolades and ground-breaking events to his name.
-Still left behind a wealth of music, including five symphonies, nine operas, over thirty choral works, a number of chamber music pieces, art songs, and four ballets.
+William Grant Still was in the forefront of African American composers of the 20th century and his legacy lives on today.
+Still was the first American composer to have an opera produced by the New York City Opera, the first African American composer to conduct a major American orchestra, and the first to have an opera performed on national television; there are many more accolades and ground-breaking events to his name.
+He left behind a wealth of music, including five symphonies, nine operas, over thirty choral works, a number of chamber music pieces, art songs, and four ballets.

 During his life William Grant Still received two Guggenheim Fellowships, and was awarded honorary doctorates from Oberlin College, Wilberforce University, Howard University, Bates College, the University of Arkansas, Pepperdine University, the New England Conservatory of Music, the Peabody Conservatory, and the University of Southern California.